slimktari/MultiTenantJwtBearer/README.md

 ## Overview

-`MultiTenantJwtBearer` is an extension for ASP.NET Core applications, designed to support JWT token validation in a multi-tenant setup, particularly where tenancy is determined via the URL.
-This project extends the native `AddJwtBearer()` method to allow for easy multi-tenancy integration without the need for extensive code modifications or forking.
-The aim is to ensure seamless updates to dependencies like `Microsoft.Identity.Web`, enhancing maintainability and future-proofing your application.
+`MultiTenantJwtBearer` is a dynamic extension for ASP.NET Core applications that simplifies JWT-based multi-tenant authentication.
+It allows you to authenticate requests in multi-tenant environments without preloading all tenant configurations or restarting the application when new tenants are added.

 ## Key Features